 What are Special Education Ratings?

-*New* Results for Students with Disabilities
+Results for Students with Disabilities

-- Disproportionality in special education (Indicator 9);
+- Disproportionality in identification for special education (Indicators 9 & 10);

 - Initial evaluation timelines (Indicator 11);

 - Secondary transition planning (Indicator 13); and